Stozzy/FCC-JS-Data-Structures/Projects/README.md

-My solutions to this cirriculum's projects.
+My solutions to this curriculum's projects.